How to Love your Way to Innovation, Creativity, and Connection

 Conversation regarding these questions would emerge in the spirit of compassion, connectivity, being hard on issues and soft on people, knowing people do the best they can (so without blame), authentic curiosity (without an outcome already in mind).

-You might develop more effective questions on which to base his story:
+You might develop more pointed questions on which to base his story:

-· Where is he and what is he capable of, given his situation and our cultural context (not, how do we get him to stop acting so crazy?)?
+· Where is he and what is he capable of, given his situation and our cultural context (not, “how do we get him to change?”)?

-· Who are these customers, what are they consuming (gossip, for example) and why?
+· Who are his customers, what are they consuming (gossip, for example) and why?
 Is that “damaging or helpful?”

 The point of these questions?
-Well, if we can open ourselves up to them, we may discover that content strategy, brand, customer loyalty, social media and story can do more than increase revenue and/or credibility.
-Approaching these tools and issues through heart intelligence can also help us build healthier and more loving communities—and work communities.
-The bottom line is multiple—money (yes, this is why we’ve been hired) and love.
+Well, if we can open ourselves up to them, we may discover that content strategy, brand, customer loyalty, social media and storytelling can do more than increase revenue and/or credibility.
+Approaching these tools and issues through heart intelligence can also help us build healthier and more loving communities.
+The bottom line is multiple—money and love.
 And maybe at some point we can address that money issue in a way that is more open-hearted as well.